Skip to main content

 • Enable Interactivity with a valid Request URL: https://{your-public-domain}/slack/events

-• Add a global shortcut with the Callback ID: open-modal-shortcut
+• Add a global shortcut with the callback ID: open-modal-shortcut

 Updating and pushing modals

 In response to view_submission requests, you can tell Slack to update the current modal view by having "response_action": update and an updated view.
-Also, there are other response_action types such as errors and push.
-Refer to the API docs for more details.
+There are also other response_action types, such as errors and push.
+Refer to the modals page for more details.

 if (